Saudi official denies threat to harm UN Khashoggi investigator | Politics

 "It has come to my attention that Ms. Agnes Callamard ... and some U.N. officials believe I somehow made a veiled threat against her more than a year ago," Alawwad tweeted.
 "While I cannot recall the exact conversations, I never would have desired or threatened any harm upon a U.N.-appointed individual, or anyone for that matter," he said.

 He described himself as an advocate for human rights, and said: "I am disheartened that anything I have said could be interpreted as a threat."
+A Western diplomat in Geneva told Reuters the threat allegations should be investigated.

+"The credible charges by U.N. officials that a senior Saudi government representative attempted to intimidate a UN human rights investigator with threats of physical violence raise grave concerns about Saudi Arabia's commitment to protecting human rights and deserve a full investigation by proper U.N. authorities," the diplomat said, asking not to be identified.
 "DEATH THREAT"

 Callamard led a U.N. investigation into the October 2018 killing of U.S.-based journalist Khashoggi by Saudi agents at the kingdom's Istanbul consulate.
 She issued a report in 2019 concluding there was "credible evidence" that Saudi Crown Prince Mohammed bin Salman and senior Saudi officials were responsible.
 Callamard's allegation that she was threatened was first reported in the Guardian newspaper on Tuesday.